congvt305/staging-twap/app/code/Amore/CustomerRegistration/README.md

 1. Maximum Mobile Number Digits: Maximum number of digits allowed in the mobile number. **For Reference please see the image Frontend Registration Step 1-2 part**
 1. Membership Error CMS Page: Here admin will add the CMS page URL key.
 In case of customer with same mobile number exist then system will redirect to this page.
 If there is no CMS page in configuration then show a message.
 1. Duplicate Membership CMS Page: Here admin will add the CMS page URL key.
 In case of customer with same name and mobile number exist then system will redirect to this page.
 If there is no CMS page in configuration then show a message.
-1. Newsletter Policy CMS Block: Here user will add the news letter privacy policy content related CMS block id.
-And it will show in popup when user will click on read more link. **For Reference please see the image Frontend Registration Step 2-13 part**
-1. SMS Policy CMS Block: Here user will add the SMS privacy policy content related CMS block id.
-And it will show in popup when user will click on read more link. **For Reference please see the image Frontend Registration Step 2-15 part**
-1. DM Policy CMS Block: Here user will add the DM privacy policy content related CMS block id.
-And it will show in popup when user will click on read more link. **For Reference please see the image Frontend Registration Step 2-17 part**
 1. Terms and Services Policy CMS Block: Here user will add the Terms and services policy content related CMS block id.
-And it will show in popup when user will click on read more link. **For Reference please see the image Frontend Registration Step 2-17 part**
+And it will show in popup when user will click on read more link.
 1. SMS Verification Enable: Here user admin can enable disable SMS verification.
 In case sms verification is disabled then during SMS verification 1234 will be the verification code.

- **Stores -> Configuration -> Amore Extensions -> Customer Registration -> POS System**
+ **POS System**

 1. Base URL: Base URL of the POS system.
 1. Member Information: URI from where system can get the memerbship information of POS members